itsIpN/express_bug_tracker/README.md

 ## How to Submit Your Project

-Your project is due on Saturday, March 26th at 3:00 PM CST.
+Your project is due on Tuesday, June 29h at 5:00 PM CST.
 You will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Submit your project by adding an issue to [this repo](https://git.generalassemb.ly/flex-323/project2/issues).
+:heavy_check_mark: Submit your project by adding an issue to [this repo](https://git.generalassemb.ly/flex-323/project2-gallery/issues).

 Your issue should include: